HabanaAI/Model-References/PyTorch/computer_vision/classification/lightning/resnet/README.md

  - Added work around to disable dynamic shape support for HPU  to mitigate performance issues.
 ### 1.11.0
  - Dynamic Shapes will be enabled by default in future releases.
 It is currently disabled in training script.
+### 1.12.0
+ - Increased bucket_cap_mb size as torch dynamo need the first_bucket cap to be smaller than bucket_bytes_cap.
+ - Deprecated support for HMP
+ - Upgraded to be supported with Lightning 2.0.7 and lightning-Habana plugin 1.0.1